pbering/SockerVS2017/README.md

 1. Open solution...
 1. Make sure the "docker-compose" project is your startup project
 1. CTRL+F5 to run or set breakpoint and F5, Visual Studio will open your default browser automatically when the containers are ready
-1. To continuously update changes from your web project output to the running container, you need to start the watcher script (you can get the container id from the build output or `docker container ps`): `docker exec <ID> powershell watch`
+1. To continuously update changes from your web project output to the running container, you need to start the watcher script (you can get the container id/name from the build output or `docker container ps`): `docker exec CONTAINER powershell watch`
+    >NOTE: Latest Docker tooling in Visual Studio overrides ENTRYPOINT (see [https://github.com/Microsoft/DockerTools/issues/9](https://github.com/Microsoft/DockerTools/issues/9)) so it is not possible to start the watcher script automatically when the container starts anymore.

 To stop everything again just hit "Build -> Clear".